ublue-os/website/docs/images/bazzite/FAQ.md

 This is currently a known [issue](https://github.com/ublue-os/bazzite/issues/109).
 There is a [workaround](https://github.com/ublue-os/bazzite/issues/109#issuecomment-1691090533) that requires either the stock Fedora Silverblue or Fedora Kinoite ISO and rebasing to Bazzite from there after installation.
 !!! warning

     Keep in mind that the Steam Deck will not scale properly with the installer, and the buttons on the bottom of the screen will be cut off.
-This will require use of the `TAB` key on your keyboard to navigate the installer blindly.
+This will require use of the <kbd>TAB</kbd> key on your keyboard to navigate the installer blindly.

-There is also two other **alternaitve** methods that may work:
+There is also two other **alternative** methods that may work:
 Installing with basic graphics mode in the installer or using this [advanced guide](https://sharing.io/deck.html).

-Keep in mind we do not support booting using Ventoy.
+Keep in mind we do **not** support booting using Ventoy.

 ### Error occured while installing the payload